nemofq/pushbullet-go/README.md

 - (New) Quick share of current tab's link in the popup (default off, enable in options page)
 - (New) Play sound on notification (can be disabled in options page)
 - (New) End-to-end encryption for notification mirroring
-- (New) Extract and copy the verification code from mirrored notification
+- (New) Extract verification code from mirrored notification (click to copy in the popup)

 ## Installation
 > **Note 3**: Requires Chrome 116+ for using `chrome.idle` API to maintain connection to Pushbullet's WebSocket server.